ORNL/cpp-proposals-pub/mdspan_copy/mdspan_copy.md

 ---
 title: "Copy and fill for `mdspan`"
 date: today
+author:
+  - name: Nicolas Morales
+    email: <nmmoral@sandia.gov>
+  - name: Christian Trott
+    email: <crtrott@sandia.gov>
+  - name: Mark Hoemmen
+    email: <mark.hoemmen@gmail.com>
+  - name: Damien Lebrun-Grandie
+    email: <lebrungrandt@ornl.gov>
 ---

 # Motivation

 C++23 introduced `mdspan` ([@P0009R18]), a nonowning multidmensional array abstraction that has a customizable layout.
 Layout customization was originally motivated in [@P0009R18] with considerations for interoperability and performance, particularly on different architectures.
 Moreover, [@P2630R4] introduced `submdspan`, a slicing function that can yield arbitrarily strided layouts.
-Without standard library support, copying efficiently between mdspans with mixes of complex layouts is challenging for users.
+However, without standard library support, copying efficiently between mdspans with mixes of complex layouts is challenging for users.

 Many applications, including high-performance computing (HPC), image processing, computer graphics, etc that benefit from `mdspan` also would benefit from basic memory operations provided in standard algorithms such as copy and fill.
-Indeed, the authors found that a copy algorithm would have been quite useful in their implementation of the copying `mdarray` ([@P1684]) constructor.
+Indeed, the authors found that a copy algorithm would have been quite useful in their implementation of the copying `mdarray` ([@P1684R5]) constructor.
+A more constrained form of `copy` is also included in the standard linear algebra library ([@P1673R13]).

 However, existing standard library facilities are not sufficient here.
 Currently, `mdspan` does not have iterators or ranges that represent the span of the `mdspan`.
-Additionally, it's not entirely clear what this would entail.
+Additionally, it's not entirely clear what this would entail. `std::linalg::copy` ([@P1673R13]) is limited to `mdspans` of rank 2 or lower.

 Moreover, the manner in which an `mdspan` is copied (or filled) is highly performance sensitive, particularly in regards to caching behavior when traversing mdspan memory.
 A naïve user implementation is easy to get wrong in addition to being tedious for higher rank `mdspan`s.
 Ideally, an implementation would be free to use information about the layout of the `mdspan` known at compile time to perform optimizations; e.g. a continuous span `mdspan` copy for trivial types could be implementeed with a `memcpy`.